Secondary Site Navigation

-- If my U.S. Coast Guard license is pending can I still get my ADF&G guide license?
+- If my U.S. Coast Guard license is pending can I still get my ADF&G guide registration?

 - No, not if you plan to operate a motorized vessel on navigable waters.
-You can apply for a guide license only if you do not operate a motorized vessel with
+You can apply for a guide registration only if you do not operate a motorized vessel with

-- Can someone else apply for a license for me?
+- Can someone else apply for a registration for me?

 - Yes, they can complete and sign the application for you as your agent.
 Be sure they have your information in order to complete the application.